rdvnnl/kotlin-web-site/docs/topics/properties.md

 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-access-properties"}

 In Kotlin, we recommend initializing properties when you declare them to keep your code safe and easy to read.
-However, it's possible to [initialize them later](#late-initialized-properties-and-variables) for special cases.
+However, you can [initialize them later](#late-initialized-properties-and-variables) in special cases.

-Declaring the property type is optional if it can be inferred from the initializer or the getter's return type:
+Declaring the property type is optional if the compiler can infer it from the initializer or the getter's return type:

 ```kotlin
 var initialized = 1 // The inferred type is Int